-- The actual allocation to each asset type in the Fund and the Underlying Fund; - Monthly or annual investment returns since inception for the Fund and the Underlying Fund; - · Liquidity profile of the Fund's and the Underlying Fund's assets; - Maturity profile of the Fund's and the Underlying Fund's liabilities (if applicable); - The Fund's and the Underlying Fund's leverage ratio; - · The derivative counterparties engaged by the Underlying Fund; and - Changes to key service providers of the Fund and the Underlying Fund during the year.
+- The actual allocation to each asset type in the Fund and the Underlying Fund; - Monthly or annual investment returns since inception for the Fund and the Underlying Fund; - Liquidity profile of the Fund's and the Underlying Fund's assets; Maturity profile of the Fund's and the Underlying Fund's list little of - Maturity profile of the Fund's and the Underlying Fund's liabilities (if applicable); - The Fund's and the Underlying Fund's leverage ratio; - The derivative counterparties engaged by the Underlying Fund; and - Changes to key service providers of the Fund and the Underlying Fund during the year.
 We may provide this information more frequently where it is considered a material change to the Fund and the Underlying Fund.